serraict/serraict.github.io/pages/ScrumStudyGroup.md

 ### Entry criteria

+All participants have to be experienced and knowledgeable.
-Participants will have to meet these entry criteria to join a study group.
+You will have to meet the following entry criteria to join a study group:

-Our measure for experience is simple: you have facilitated over 20 Sprint Retrospectives OR you have over three years experience as a developer, Product Owner, Scrum Master or manager in an agile context.
+Our measure for experience is simple: you have facilitated over 20 Sprint Retrospectives OR you have over three years experience as a developer, Product Owner, Scrum Master or manager in a Scrum context.

-Our measure of your knowledge level is simple as well: you have passed on of the [Scrum.org exams].
+Our measure of your knowledge is simple: you have passed one of the [Scrum.org exams].
 <small>If you have passed another exam,
 like Scrum Alliance's CSM,
 please contact me for a brief intake.</small>